 Stanford has a three-step strategy when it comes to negotiating: "First, always be respectful—but don’t be afraid to have an honest conversation with a dealer regarding your true ability to pay.
 Secondly, when going to a flea market, always bring cash and friends.
 When you combine your purchases, you can often get a more significant discount.
 Lastly, do your research—know what the same pieces are selling for elsewhere."

 Tilley warns that your negotiating ability is largely contextual: "It is important to remember that each retailer will have different policies," he warns.
 "If you are buying at a flea market or from someone privately, you may have success negotiating down the price, so I would say you should go ahead and give it a try.
-In contrast, I would not suggest attempting to negotiate at a high-end dealer.
-For example, at Décor NYC, a luxury consignment store, we have a different protocol because we are working directly with the owner of the piece and only offer discounts after the piece has been shown for 60 days.
+In contrast, I would not suggest attempting to negotiate at a high-end dealer ...
 The ability to successfully negotiate will depend on where you are shopping."